 Facing criminal charges is one of the most serious situations an individual will find themselves in, with the potential for life-altering consequences.
 For this reason, it is vital that defendants choose the best possible legal defense.
 An attorney specializing in criminal law will be able to take the facts of your case and use them to mount an effective defense.
 When combined with extensive experience in the court system and a good working relationship with court staff and judges, the right criminal defense lawyer can be the difference between freedom and facing prison and extensive fines.

 At George Law, we pride ourselves on our experience and track record of success in ensuring the best possible legal outcomes for our clients.
 When you hire our team of expert attorneys, you will have our decades of legal experience on your side backed up with countless numbers of cases won and charges dismissed.
 Our award-winning criminal defense firm is highly regarded in the Greater Detroit Area, with a well-earned reputation for achieving positive outcomes in cases and outstanding courtroom performance.

 The Criminal Process in Michigan

 There are three key steps in the criminal process that must be followed in order for a person to be convicted of a crime in Michigan.

 In any potential criminal case, the first step is for law enforcement to actively investigate a crime.
 Generally speaking, this is the stage where someone is considered to be a suspect or person of interest.
 Those who find themselves being investigated should be aware that they have constitutional rights that cannot be infringed.

-The most relevant of these for those being investigated is the 4th amendment protection against unreasonable searches and seizures, as well as the 5th amendment protection against self incrimination, also known as Miranda Rights.
-It is important for those who are the subject of a criminal investigation to consult with an attorney specializing in criminal defense matters to ensure your rights are upheld.
+The most relevant of these for those being investigated is the 4th amendment protection against unreasonable searches and seizures, as well as the 5th amendment protection against self-incrimination, also known as Miranda Rights.
+It is important for those who are the subject of a criminal investigation to consult with an attorney specializing in criminal defense matters to ensure their rights are upheld.

 Being Arrested and Charged